Skilled Maritime Injury Lawyers For Injured Bering Sea Fishermen

 Experience matters when it comes to successfully representing the wives, children and parents of fishermen killed in Alaska Bering Sea fishing accidents.
 Beard and his team haven’t just handled a few maritime cases, they’ve handled hundreds.
 We will protect your rights under the Jones Act, the general maritime law and the Death on the High Seas Act.
 Our past experiences give us unique abilities and the understanding necessary to investigate and prove why a Bering Sea fishing vessel capsized and sank.

 Our maritime injury law attorneys believe it is important to begin investigating the cause of a fishing vessel sinking as soon as possible after the vessel sinks.
 Don’t trust the insurance company to deal fairly with you.
 The insurance adjuster is working for the insurance company and is trying to limit the amount of money that will need to be paid to you for compensation.
 If you have questions about your rights to compensation following the death of a crewman on an Alaska fishing vessel, consult with an experienced maritime injury lawyer to learn about your rights.
-Beard and his partners at Trueb & Beard LLC, provide free consultations to help you understand the complex laws which may govern your claim.
+Beard and his partners at Trueb Berne & Beard, LLP, provide free consultations to help you understand the complex laws which may govern your claim.

 We Know The Commercial Fishing Industry And The Law